Nebraska launches 'beef passport' program for meat eating

 Ricketts, a Republican, cast meat as essential to his state's economy and the nation's food security.
 He criticized “radical environmentalists” and Bill Gates for promoting alternatives, such as synthetic, lab-grown meat, and for arguing that the current global meat production system isn't sustainable.

-“If you do away with the beef industry, you’re going to be devastating Nebraska," Ricketts said at a downtown Lincoln steak house, where he issued his annual proclamation of May as “Beef Month."
+“If you do away with the beef industry, it's going to be devastating to Nebraska," Ricketts said at a downtown Lincoln steak house, where he issued his annual proclamation of May as “Beef Month."
 "It would have a huge impact on our small towns and rural communities.”

 Nebraska is one of the nation's top beef-producing states, and much of the corn it produces is used for livestock feed.

-Note: This story has been corrected to show Ricketts said “it’s going to be devastating to Nebraska,” not ”you’re going to be devastating Nebraska."